-(i) where the statement concerned relates to the price of a possible offer (or a particular exchange ratio in the case of a possible securities exchange offer), any offer made by the potential offeror for the offeree company will be required to be made on the same or better terms.
+- (i) where the statement concerned relates to the price of a possible offer (or a particular exchange ratio in the case of a possible securities exchange offer), any offer made by the potential offeror for the offeree company will be required to be made on the same or better terms.
 Where all or part of the consideration is expressed in terms of a monetary value, the offer or that element of the offer must be made at the same or a higher monetary value.
-Where all or part of the consideration has been expressed in terms of a securities exchange ratio, the offer or that element of the offer must be made on the same (or an improved) securities exchange ratio; and

-(ii) where the statement concerned includes reference to the fact that the terms of the possible offer "will not be increased" or are "final" or uses a similar expression, the potential offeror will not be allowed subsequently to make an offer on better terms.

-(b) The consequences of a statement to which Rule 2.5(a) applies will normally apply also to any person acting in concert with the potential offeror and to any person who is subsequently acting in concert with the potential offeror or such person.

-(c) The Panel must be consulted in advance if, prior to announcing a firm intention to make an offer, a potential offeror proposes to announce any pre-conditions to the making of an offer.
-Any such preconditional possible offer announcement must:

-(i) clearly state whether or not the pre-conditions must be satisfied before an offer can be made or whether they are waivable; and

-(ii) include a prominent warning to the effect that the announcement does not amount to a firm intention to make an offer and that, accordingly, there can be no certainty that any offer will be made even if the pre-conditions are satisfied or waived.
+Where all or part of the consideration has been expressed in terms of a securities exchange ratio, the offer or that element of the offer must be made on the same (or an improved) securities exchange ratio; and - (ii) where the statement concerned includes reference to the fact that the terms of the possible offer "will not be increased" or are "final" or uses a similar expression, the potential offeror will not be allowed subsequently to make an offer on better terms. - (b) The consequences of a statement to which Rule 2.5(a) applies will normally apply also to any person acting in concert with the potential offeror and to any person who is subsequently acting in concert with the potential offeror or such person. - (c) The Panel must be consulted in advance if a potential offeror proposes to include in a possible offer announcement any pre-conditions to the announcement of a firm intention to make an offer.
+Any such pre-conditional possible offer announcement must: - (i) clearly state whether or not the pre-conditions must be satisfied before a firm intention to make an offer can be announced or whether they are waivable; and - (ii) include a prominent warning to the effect that the announcement does not amount to a firm intention to make an offer and that, accordingly, there can be no certainty that any offer will be made even if the pre-conditions are satisfied or waived.

-1. Reservation of the right to set a statement aside or to vary the form and/or mix of consideration
+Reservation of the right to set a statement aside or to vary the form and/or mix of consideration